Skip to content

 Inventory

-The main module of the plugin, provides the inventories, items and other base features.
+The main module of the plugin, providing networked inventories, items, and extensible data & behavior.

-• Instantiable: (Provided with the plugin) Can this item be “physically” in the world?
+• Instantiable: Can this item be “physically” in the world?
 How should it look?

-• UIExtension: (Provided with the plugin.
-Requires Epic’s UIExtension plugin.)
-Should the Item show in UI, where and how?
+• UIExtension: (Inside UIExtension integration plugin) Should the Item show in UI, where and how?

 • Equippable: The item can be equipped.
 Which hand?
 Is it a weapon?
 Does it have ammo?